krisbanas/krisbanas.github.io/_posts/2023-03-02-succulents.md

 categories: plants
 ---

-Succulents are a big, widespread family of plants comprising a variety of different species.
-Their extraordinary adaptations to draining, extreme conditions are worth a closer look.
+Succulents are a large, widespread family of plants comprising a variety of different species.
+Their extraordinary adaptations to arid, extreme conditions are worth a closer look.

 ## Habitat

-Succulents mostly inhabit the harsh desert climates of South Africa, South America and southern North America.
+Succulents are mostly found in the harsh desert climates of South Africa, South America and southern North America.
-Therefore, they need to handle the following:
+Therefore, they need to cope with the following:

-- Limited water supply - in some regions below 30mm of rain annually
+- Limited water supply - in some regions less than 30mm of rainfall annually
-- Strong exposure to sun
+- High exposure to sun
 - Herbivores - especially since the habitat is characterized by food scarcity

-The extreme conditions of the niche caused extreme evolutionary pressure, which, in turn, led to enormous phenotype adaptations.
-The Sukkulenten-Sammlung in Zürich hosts and curates a great number of
+The extreme conditions of the niche have led to extreme evolutionary pressure, which, in turn, led to enormous phenotypic adaptations.

 ## Preserving water - Stem succulents

-Since the water supply is limited, succulents evolved their namesake - **Succulency** (Greek: _sucus_ - juice, _ulentus_ - plenty).
-It is the ability to **store large amounts of water inside plants**.
-Starting from a regular tree form, the succulents adapted to store water in different ways.
+Since the water supply is limited, succulents evolved their namesake - **succulency** (Greek: _sucus_ - juice, _ulentus_ - abundance).
+It is the ability to **store large amounts of water inside the plant**.
+Starting from a regular tree form, the succulents have adapted to store water in different ways.

-Stem succulents preserve water in their trunks and branches.
-One solution is increasing the thickness of the trunk and branches.
+Stem succulents preserve water in their stems and branches.
+How is this possible?
+One solution is to increase the thickness of the stem and branches.
-It leads to the plant looking like a malformed tree - like in the case of a baobab (a.k.a monkey bread tree)
+It leads to the plant looking like a misshapen tree - as in the case of a baobab (a.k.a monkey bread tree).

 ![succulent-1.jpg](/images/succulent-1.jpg)

-<span class="caption">Baobab (_Adansonia digitata_) trees in Madagascar - stem succulents.
-In the foreground, a wagon pulled by two specimen of _zebu_ - cattle
+<span class="caption">Baobab trees (_Adansonia digitata_) in Madagascar - stem succulents.
+In the foreground, a wagon pulled by two specimens of _zebu_ - cattle
-with characteristic fat hump on their backs.
-For whatever reason, Google Maps contains [official Street View coverage](https://goo.gl/maps/GG6BoAzjwFfog7d98) taken from a similar cattle-pulled wagon in Madagascar.</span>
+with the characteristic fat hump on their backs.
+For whatever reason, Google Maps includes [official Street View coverage](https://goo.gl/maps/GG6BoAzjwFfog7d98) captured from a similar cattle-drawn cart in Madagascar.</span>

 Incidentally, even the mighty baobab trees with their succulency can't protect themselves from global warming.
 Since the beginning of the 21st century we are witnessing an unprecedented baobab die-off in South Africa.
-The trees collapse, completely arid inside.
-One of the species, _Adansonia perrieri_, is considered "Critically Endangered", with less than 200 mature trees remaining.
-Sadly, it is expected it goes extinct in the wild soon.
+The trees are collapsing, completely dried out inside.
+One of the species, _Adansonia perrieri_, is listed as "critically endangered", with fewer than 200 mature trees remaining.
+Sadly, it is expected to become extinct in the wild soon.

-As an aside, scientists are collecting the baobab DNA in search of traits such as drought tolerance, that might be bred into future trees.[1]
+As an aside, scientists are collecting the baobab's DNA in search of traits, such as drought tolerance, that could be bred into future trees[1].

-Other examples include the _pachypus_ (Greek: _pachys_ - thick, _pous_ - feet) plants.
-Some of them look like trees with wide branches, others form a more extreme rock-like trunk with liana-like branches.
-The latter are also called caudex plants.
-It's also worth noting that the word _pachy_ is often found in the taxonomy of the succulents due to their looks.
+Other examples include the _pachypus_ plants (Greek: _pachys_ - thick, _pous_ - feet).
+Some of these look like trees with thick branches, while others form a more extreme rock-like trunk with liana-like branches.
+The latter are also knowed as caudex plants.
+It's also worth noting that the word _pachy_ is often found in the taxonomy of the succulents due to their appearance.

 ![succulent-2.png](/images/succulent-2.png)